How to Improve Patient Satisfaction: 5 Tips

 Reviewed by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-Hospitals are often portrayed as cold, bleak facilities.
-With rooms and beds that fail to offer anything resembling the comforts of home and a team of staff too busy to provide compassion to patients, the experience can be scary and uncomfortable.
+Hospitals (and other healthcare facilities) are often portrayed as cold, bleak, and even frightening.
+With rooms and beds that fail to offer anything resembling the comforts of home and a team of staff too busy or stressed to always provide the most compassionate approach, the patient experience can be nerve-wracking and uncomfortable.

+Although patient satisfaction and experiences are interrelated, they’re not the same.
 The Agency for Healthcare Research and Quality (AHRQ) defines the patient experience as the range of interactions the patient has with the healthcare system.
-From the moment an individual steps foot in the hospital to weeks after discharge home, it’s the responsibility of the healthcare facility to ensure the best possible experience for them.
+Satisfaction refers to a patient’s perception of how those experiences lived up to their expectations.

 When care is more accessible, patients are able to get the services they need in a timely manner.
 Accessibility can be improved through an online appointment booking system or mail-order prescriptions, for example.